Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Linear perturbations

 \subsection{Gauge invariants}

-According to \cite{Kovtun:2005ev}, one way for obtaining physical results in the gravitational perturbation analysis is considering gauge-invariant combinations of the perturbation fields.
+According to \cite{Kovtun:2005ev}, one way to obtain physically meaningful results in the gravitational perturbation analysis is to consider gauge-invariant combinations of the perturbation fields.
 A list of gauge-invariant combinations for the original Gubser-Rocha model without applying magnetic fields has been shown in \cite{Jeong:2023ynk}.
 In this subsection, we show a complete set of the gauge invariants in our setup with the axio-dilaton and an applying external magnetic field.

 We consider perturbation fields of the plane-wave ansatz, such as

 where $\Phi$ denotes the background fields and $\var{\Phi}$ the perturbation fields.
 The infinitesimal diffeomorphism plays a role of the gauge symmetry for the perturbation fields.
 Let us now consider the infinitesimal diffeomorphism generated by